Grants and Contributions

 $5,000.00

-Grant as part of the Participant Funding Program to East Prairie Métis Settlement (East Prairie Settlement Association) to assist in preparing for and engaging in Indigenous consultation activities and public participation opportunities associated with the assessment process for the Peace River Nuclear Power Project.
+Contribution made under the Participant Funding Program to the Sucker Creek Off-Reserve Elders Council to help it prepare for and engage in Indigenous consultation activities and public participation opportunities related to the assessment process for the Peace River Nuclear Power Project.

 $5,000.00